MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 If the file is modified and shared again, a new copy of the file as a new version is saved in the Preservation Hold library.

 The cloud attachments supported are files stored in SharePoint and OneDrive.
-When you configure the locations for this option, select **SharePoint sites** for shared files stored in SharePoint communication sites, team sites that aren't connected by Microsoft 365 groups, and classic sites.
-Select **Microsoft 365 Groups** for shared files that are stored in team sites connected by Microsoft 365 groups, and **OneDrive accounts** for shared files stored in users' OneDrive.
+When you configure the locations for this option, select:

+- **SharePoint sites** for shared files stored in SharePoint communication sites, team sites that aren't connected by Microsoft 365 groups, and classic sites.
+- **Microsoft 365 Groups** for shared files that are stored in team sites connected by Microsoft 365 groups.
+- **OneDrive accounts** for shared files stored in users' OneDrive.

 You will need to create separate retention policies if you want to retain or delete the original files, email messages, or Teams messages.

 To consider when auto-applying retention labels to cloud attachments: